splynx/docs/files/en/my_profile/scheduling/scheduling.md

 After the code is generated, you should copy and paste it into the field provided to connect the Google calendar in Splynx (2).

-After that click on *Connect Google account* (3) to complete the process.
+After that, click on *Connect Google account* (3) to complete the process.

 ![Google authorized](linked_google_acccount.png)